The best views over Dubrovnik and where to catch them (largely) for free

 Mt Srd is a great spot to watch the sunset over Dubrovnik | Image courtesy of Johannes Krasser on Pixabay

-Can you recommend any other great Dubrovnik viewpoint(s) not yet on our list?
+Can you recommend other great Dubrovnik viewpoint(s) not yet on my list?